What is Reverse Osmosis?

 Multi-Media Filter (MMF)

-A Multi-Media Filter is used to help prevent RO system fouling.
+Multi-Media Filters help prevent RO systems from fouling.
 An MMF typically contains three layers of media consisting of anthracite coal, sand, and garnet, with a supporting gravel layer at the bottom.
 These are the medias of choice because of the differences in size and density.
 The larger (but lighter) anthracite coal will be on top, and the heavier (but smaller) garnet will remain on the bottom.

-The filter media arrangement allows the largest dirt particles to be removed near the top of the media bed while smaller dirt particles are retained deeper in the media.
+The filter media arrangement removes the largest dirt particles near the top of the media bed and retains smaller dirt particles deeper within the media.
 The entire bed acts as a filter allowing much longer filter run times between backwashes and more efficient particulate removal.

 A well-operated MMF can remove particulates down to 15 – 20 microns.
-An MMF with an incorporated coagulant (which induces tiny particles to join and form particles large enough to be filtered) can remove particulates down to 5 – 10 microns.
+An MMF with an incorporated coagulant removes particulates down to 5 – 10 microns by inducing tiny particles to join and form larger particles that can be filtered.
 To put this in perspective, the width of a human hair is around 50 microns.

 It is important to have a 5-micron cartridge filter placed directly after the MMF unit to prevent the MMF media from damaging downstream pumps and fouling the RO sustem if the MMF under drains fail.